Sreddx/ProjectHumanity/README.md

 # Project Humanity
-Project Humanity is a third person action platformer dungeon crawler made in Unity.
+Project Humanity is a third person action platformer dungeon crawler game made in Unity.
 We took inspiration from games like Hades, Blue Fire, Risk of Rain 2 and Metroid Prime.
 The project is ongoing and is currently being designed and developed.

 # Multiplayer component